 6) Overcome 3 Excuses from Relatives Who Avoid Caregiving

-Caring for an older adult by yourself is exhausting and damages your health.
-Every caregiver deserves and needs help because it’s a 24/7 job that encompasses all areas of life.
+Caring for an older adult by yourself is exhausting and can negatively impact your health.
+But getting family to help is often a challenge.

 Recommended for you:

 - 10 Stress Relief Tips to Get You Through the Holidays: Self Care for Caregivers